School of Concrete Technology

 The Advanced Concrete Technology (ACT) diploma enjoys world-wide acceptance as the leading qualification in concrete technology and is examined by the UK based Institute of Concrete Technology (ICT).
 The ICT sets high educational standards and requires its members to abide by a code of professional conduct, thus enhancing the profession of concrete technology.

-From 2022, Cement & Concrete SA will offer a moduralised SCT 50 Advanced Concrete Technology self-study course.
 The SCT 50 will consist of five modules, listed below, which copies the structure of the new Fulton’s 10th edition.
 The set book for the course will be Fulton’s 10th edition.
 Delegates on the programme will also be supplied with supplementary reading material to ensure all topics in the ICT stage 4 syllabus are covered.
 Each of the first four modules will have a workbook that will be required to be handed in on completion of the module.
 This workbook will be assessed and commented on by a lecturer at SCT.
 Satifactory completion of the module work book will enable a delegate to proceed to the next module.

 The only entrance requirement to be admitted onto the SCT 50 programme will be a pass in both the ICT stage2 (SCT 41) and stage3 (SCT 42) examinations.
 There will be no exceptions to this entrance requirement.